-9.(a) Whitehorse's residential unit supply 9.(d) N meets existing and anticipated demand. se

-- 9.(b) Whitehorse has residential options across the housing continuum that meet the diverse needs of residents. - 9.(c) Housing options in Whitehorse are financially attainable. - 9.(d) Neighbourhoods include a range of services, programs and housing options that allow residents to age in place. - 9.(e) Homes are energy efficient and built to
+- 9.(a) Whitehorse's residential unit supply meets existing and anticipated demand. - 9.(b) Whitehorse has residential options across the housing continuum that meet the diverse needs of residents. - 9.(c) Housing options in Whitehorse are financially attainable. - 9.(d) Neighbourhoods include a range of services, programs and housing options that allow residents to age in place. - 9.(e) Homes are energy efficient and built to last.